 - Answer: K2 CAN slow down bone loss, because it slows down the activity that pulls calcium off the bone to use in other places.
 K2 also CAN put some calcium back on the bone and rebuild the strength of the bone.
 The Nurses Health Study in Japan with tens of thousands of patients showed Vitamin K2 reduced fracture risk by 80% or more, which is the biggest concern with osteoporosis.
 Another study in Japan studied vitamin K2 intake, and found that those who get more vitamin K2 from Natto have 50% less fracture risk than other parts of Japan where they don’t have as high of a K27 intake.
 Since Natto is so disgusting, I’ll stick to this vitamin K2 that is made FROM Natto (unlike other brands which are synthetic k27) and it also has the co-factors along with it that help it to be utilized correctly: zinc, magnesium, vitamin K1.

-- By the way, if you do get the vitamin K2, be sure go here and use the code KOP for a discount.
+- Get the K2 here and use the code KOP for a discount.

-- Note: Watch this video that explains why no one needs to take extra calcium.
+Note: Watch this video that explains why no one needs to take extra calcium supplements.
 And check out this book, The Calcium Paradox.

 - Get low-impact exercise–walking is my favorite.
 Read my post on the benefits of walking vs. running and how walking brought my peace back.
 Also in this interview I heard that walking with a weighted vest like this one can reverse bone loss.

-- This collagen powder is also very good for bone and joint health (also to decrease wrinkles and other fun parts of aging) and has no taste so it's easy to slip a scoop into smoothies, cheese sauces, or any liquid. ***It's the only collagen that is certified glyphosate free!
+- This collagen powder is also very good for bone and joint health (also to decrease wrinkles and other fun parts of aging) and has no taste so it's easy to slip a scoop into smoothies, sauces, gravy or any liquid. ***It's the only collagen that is certified glyphosate free!
 Read more about collagen benefits for bone health here.
+(Use the code KOP for a discount.)

-- Lastly but very important: homeopathics can also be a huge help for osteoporosis and bone health, including building your bone density back up!
+- Important: homeopathics can also be a huge help for osteoporosis and bone health, including building your bone density back up!
 Here's how:

-- Begin with this on day one: Take ONE dose only of Camphor – this “clears the slate” as Joette says.
+- Begin with this on day one: Take ONE dose only of Camphor (200 potency) – this “clears the slate” as Joette says.

-- On day two begin the following remedy: Calc Phos 3x twice daily, one dose in the morning and one in the evening.
+- On day two begin the following remedy: Calc Phos 3x or 6c potency, twice daily, one dose in the morning and one in the evening.
 (You may also notice better sleep with this remedy.)
 Go to that link to buy the brand I love because it's more economical.
-You'll have to use the drop-down menu to find the 9x potency.
 This is a chronic remedy so it will likely work slowly over time.

 - I'd just start with that remedy and the above supplements, however, if you're familiar with the Banerji Protocols, you may be interested in what the protocol for osteoporosis from this book said:

-- First line (take these 15m apart): Symphytum 200C, 2 doses daily, Calc Phos 3x, 2 doses daily, Hypericum 200C one dose hourly as needed if there’s pain.
+- First line (take these 15m apart): Symphytum 200C, 2 doses daily, Calc Phos 3x or 6c, 2 doses daily, Hypericum 200C one dose hourly as needed if there’s pain.

-- Second line (if first line doesn’t bring improvement): Ruta 200C, 2 doses daily, Calc Fluor 3x, 2 doses daily.
+- Second line (if first line doesn’t bring improvement): Ruta 200C, 2 doses daily, Calc Fluor 3x or 12x, 2 doses daily.

 That's all I've got from my most recent research on help for osteoporosis and bone loss.

-If you have more to share, please feel free to do so in the comments, and thank you!
+If you have anything to share, please feel free to do so in the comments, and thank you!

 elise sokol says